 Mathéo Jacquemoud has recently returned to ski mountaineering competition and has recently participated in the World Championships and the Pierra Menta.
 The man who is also a high mountain guide talks about his career management, his life close to nature and his undying love for the mountains.

-He will finally finish this 2023 edition in third place regretting "not having had the opportunity to express ourselves on the last shortened day".
-While waiting to find him on a next race or during an expedition, we asked the athlete The North Face to talk about managing his career with his role as a family man, his recent return to ski mountaineering and his environmental aspirations.
+In the end, he finished the 2023 edition in third place, regretting that "we didn't have the opportunity to express ourselves on the shortened final day".
+While waiting to meet up with him again on a future race or expedition, we spoke to the athlete The North Face to talk about managing his career with his role as a family man, his recent return to ski mountaineering and his environmental aspirations.

 The return to competition

 "Last year, I returned to competition after a five-year break.
-I was tempted to do it when I was the coach of the French ski mountaineering team.
-Finally, I decided to put a number back on and it also allowed me to find the training rhythm I was missing.
-But today, the performance doesn't have the same flavor.
+I'd been thinking about it when I was coaching the French ski mountaineering team.
+In the end, I decided to put my number back on, and that also enabled me to get back into the training rhythm I'd been missing.
+But today, performance doesn't have the same flavour.
 I prioritize certain races because I simply don't have the time to do everything.
-Now, I run for fun, but fun also includes playing up front.
-I don't have a definite date to stop racing.
-As long as I find pleasure in the races, I will continue knowing that ski mountaineering is coming to the Olympic Games in Milan-Cortina in 2026.
+From now on, I'll be racing for pleasure, but that pleasure also includes playing up front.
+I haven't set a date when I'll stop racing for good.
+As long as I'm having fun in the races, I'll carry on, knowing that ski mountaineering is coming up to the Milan-Cortina Olympic Games in 2026."

 The results of the world championships

-"At the World Championships in Boi Taull, Spain, we finished fourth in the team race with Samuel (Equy, his teammate).
-Clearly, it's a mixed result because we had the weapons to go for a bronze medal.
-It's not catastrophic either, but we didn't do the best race possible.
-I also think that our pair has the profile to perform better in the long distance world championship which will take place on March 25th on the Adamello Ski Raid.
-With Samuel, we are now well established.
+"At the World Championships in Boi Taull, Spain, we finished fourth in the team race with Samuel (Equy, his team-mate).
+Clearly, it's a mixed result, as we had the weapons to go for a bronze medal.
+It's not catastrophic either, but we didn't run the best race possible.
+I also think that our pairing has the profile to perform better at the long-distance world championship, which takes place on March 25 at the Adamello Ski Raid.
+Samuel and I are well used to each other by now.
 He helps me as much as I help him with race management.
-Maybe at the beginning of our sporting relationship, I could give a direction, but it is balanced today and he is as much a leader as I am in the duo that we form.
+Maybe at the beginning of our sporting relationship, I could give a direction, but it's balanced today and he's as much a leader as I am in the duo we form."

 The life of a family man

-"Clearly, it's not the easiest thing to deal with (laughs).
-But like I said, I don't consider myself to be at the top level anymore.
+"Clearly, it's not the easiest thing to manage (laughs).
+But as I said, I don't consider myself to be at the top level anymore.
 I still have a good level, but it's not like before.
-I give my best on the races that suit me.
-That leaves me time for the family and for the rest.
-I also work as a guide and trainer at the ENSA (Ecole Nationale de Ski et d'Alpinisme), so I have to know how to manage all that.
-On a race like the Pierra Menta or the World Championships, I compete against athletes who are professionals at 100%, but that's not my case anymore.
+I give my all in the races that suit me.
+That leaves me time for my family and everything else.
+I also work as a guide and instructor at ENSA (Ecole Nationale de Ski et d'Alpinisme), so you have to know how to manage all that.
+On a race like the Pierra Menta or the Worlds, I'm up against athletes who are professionals at 100%, but that's no longer my case at all."

 Support from partners

-"The North Face continues to help me as does Julbo, another long-time partner.
-It allows me to still have this sports life for six months of the year.
-It's clearly a chance.
-I'm also happy that I'm not training in the summer anymore, but just doing sports for me, going to the mountains with my clients."
+"The North Face continues to help me, as does Julbo, another long-standing partner.
+It allows me to still have this sporting life for six months of the year.
+It's clearly a blessing.
+I'm also happy that I'm no longer training in the summer, but simply doing sport for myself, going into the mountains with my customers."

 Its environmental awareness

-"I don't say much about the environment because I don't consider myself in a position to give lessons.
-Obviously, I observe things with my job as a guide which allows me to be outside all the time.
-We have been seeing the change for a very long time because of global warming.
-Everyday, I do the best I can.
+"I don't say much about the environment because I don't feel I'm in a position to give lessons.
+Obviously, I observe things through my job as a guide, which means I'm outside all the time.
+We've been seeing changes for a very long time now because of global warming.
+On a daily basis, I do the best I can.
 For me, it's natural to eat locally, to have a garden, chickens, bees...
-I've always done it because I was brought up like that, being close to nature.
-I also try to change my clothes less often and not to have everything in duplicate.
-But it's clear that when you're a top athlete, you're far from exemplary."
+I've always done it because that's how I was brought up, close to nature.
+I also try to change my clothes less often and not always have two of everything.
+But it's clear that when you're a top-level athlete, you're far from exemplary."

-"Yes, I had managed to keep the commitments I had made after signing the CATA.
-Afterwards, I don't calculate everything to the gram, but it's clear that it's also an objective to be more local and to show that another way of travelling is possible.
-As a professional athlete, we also have the role of discussing and exchanging with the brands that support us when we don't like certain actions.
-But I think they don't need us to change things.
-They are very well aware of the problem."
+"Yes, I'd managed to keep the commitments I'd made after signing the ACTS.
+Afterwards, I don't calculate everything to the gram, but it's clear that it's also an objective to do more local and to show that another way of travelling is possible.
+As a professional athlete, we also have the role of discussing and exchanging ideas with the brands that support us when we're less happy with certain actions.
+But I don't think they need us to change things.
+They're well aware of the problem.

 His crossing of the Mont Blanc massif with Benjamin Védrines

-"This is the kind of project that has always spoken to me.
-When I was 17 or 18, I was already involved in this type of challenge, especially in the Ecrins.
-There, it took us 20 hours to do this 70 kilometer crossing and 7,300 meters of ascent.
+"It's the kind of project that's always spoken to me.
+When I was 17 or 18, I was already involved in this type of challenge, particularly in the Ecrins bar.
+It took us 20 hours to complete the 70-kilometer crossing and 7,300 meters of ascent.
 We had a great day.
-Basically, I'm more passionate about the mountains than the competition.
-Participating in events is a pretext to be able to evolve in the mountains.
+Basically, I'm more passionate about mountains than competition.
+Taking part in competitions is a pretext for being able to evolve in the mountains."

 See this post on Instagram